dinde451/jarr.d1/Jarulfs_Guide.md

 left.
 The amount is *not* cumulative if you have more than one item with the capability of stealing mana (an item of vampires will take precedence over an item of the bat.
 The Eater of Souls is treated as an item of vampire.
 Does not work against players.
-See chapter 6.1.4 for more information.
+See CHAPTER_LINK_life-and-mana-stealing for more information.

 <table>